hpgrahsl/eda-pattern-examples/README.md

 }
 ```

-Right afterwards, all the order lines (2 for order 1 - 3 for order 2) are updated one by one for both these orders to set a new order line status.
+Right afterwards, all the order lines (2 for order 1 and 3 for order 2) are updated one by one for both these orders to set a new order line status.

 For each of these in total 7 REST API requests, the order service will perform a DB transaction to write into the `order` and `orderlines` tables and additionally write the "to-be-propagated" events into the `outbox_event` table.
 Debezium will capture the `outbox_event` table row changes and ingest all events into a Kafka topic.